PIC16B/git-practice/README.md

 GitHub is a free online code hosting service that runs using git.
 We'll use git and GitHub to collaborate on code and to host the blogs on which you'll submit your homework.

 ***Note***: if you are already comfortable using git from the command line, you can follow along with these instructions, replacing GitHub Desktop operations with the appropriate terminal commands.
 Both approaches are valid!!
-Erin prefers the command line and Phil like's GitHub Desktop. =)
+Erin prefers the command line and Phil likes GitHub Desktop. =)

 ## Preparation